-- Cefas Centre for Environment, Fisheries and Aquaculture Science, analysis of food samples in England, Wales, Northern Ireland, Isle of Man and the Channel Islands - ESG Environmental Scientifics Group, gammaray spectrometry and radiochemistry of environment related samples in England and Wales - PHE Public Health England, gamma-ray spectrometry and radiochemistry of samples from Scotland, air and rain samples in England, Wales, Northern Ireland and the Shetland Islands, canteen meals from England and Wales and freshwater for Northern Ireland - LGC Laboratory of the Government Chemist, analysis of drinking water in England and Wales
+- Cefas Centre for Environment, Fisheries and Aquaculture Science, analysis of food samples in England, Wales, Northern Ireland and the Channel Islands - ESG Environmental Scientifics Group, gammaray spectrometry and radiochemistry of environment related samples in England and Wales - PHE Public Health England, gamma-ray spectrometry and radiochemistry of all food and environmental samples from Scotland, air and rain samples in England, Wales and Northern Ireland, and freshwater for Northern Ireland - LGC Ltd Formerly, Laboratory of the Government Chemist, analysis of drinking water in England and Wales

-Each laboratory operates quality control procedures to the standards required by the environment agencies and the Food Standards Agency.
+Each laboratory operates quality control procedures to the standards required by the environment agencies and FSA.
 In most cases, contractors are third-party assessed for their operating procedures, i.e. they are accredited by an agency such as the UK Accreditation Service that certifies they meet the requirements of the international standard ISO 17025 (International Organisation for Standardisation, 2005).
 Regular calibration of detectors is undertaken and intercomparison exercises are held with participating laboratories.
-The quality assurance procedures and data are made available to the UK environment agencies and the Food Standards Agency for auditing.
+The quality assurance procedures and data are made available to the UK environment agencies and FSA for auditing.
 The methods of measurement include alpha and gamma-ray spectrometry, beta and Cerenkov scintillation counting and alpha and beta counting using proportional detectors.

-Corrections are made for the radioactive decay of short-lived radionuclides between the time of sample collection and measurement in the laboratory.
+Corrections are made for the radioactive decay of shortlived radionuclides between the time of sample collection and measurement in the laboratory.
 This is particularly important for sulphur-35 and iodine-131.
 Where bulking of samples is undertaken, the date of collection of the bulked sample is assumed to be in the middle of the bulking period.
 Otherwise the actual collection date for the sample is used.
 In a few cases where short-lived radionuclides are part of a radioactive decay chain, the additional activity ('in-growth' and equilibrium status) produced as a result of radioactive decay of parent and daughter radionuclides after sample collection is also considered.
-Corrections to the activity present at the time of measurement are made to take this into account for the radionuclides protactinium-233 and thorium-234.
+Where necessary, corrections to the activity present at the time of measurement are made to take this into account for the radionuclides protactinium-233 and thorium-234.